acquia/orca/example/README.md

 # Example Module

 The Example module illustrates how to use ORCA to test a Drupal module.
-See also [Configuring Travis CI ](../docs/getting-started.md#configuring-travis-ci).
+See also [Configuring Travis CI and Github Actions ](../docs/getting-started.md#configuring-travis-ci).